 - 2 to 3 cloves garlic, minced

-- 1 1/2 pounds asparagus, trimmed and cut into 1-inch lengths
+- 1 pound asparagus, trimmed and cut into 1-inch lengths

 - 3 tablespoons rice vinegar or white wine vinegar

-- 3 tablespoons agave nectar or other liquid sweetener
+- 3 tablespoons agave nectar or maple syrup

 - 3 tablespoons reduced-sodium soy sauce